jgibbons-cp/datadog/kubernetes/lab/application/README.md

     What do we see [now](https://app.datadoghq.com/apm/traces)?

-2) Single-step instrumentation - reapply the non-admission controller application
+2) Single-step instrumentation

-    ```
-    kubectl delete -f datadog/kubernetes/lab/application/app-java-ac-trace.yaml
-    ```

-    Edit your agent manifest at ```datadog/kubernetes/lab/datadog-agent-all.yaml by adding the following to the apm section.
-Below:
+    The label and annotation we added, let's remove them.

+    We now need to update our agent configuration to
     ```
         apm:
         enabled: true